The Colosseum is Rome’s most popular attraction, and the Trevi Fountain is the most famous worldwide.

 The tour begins at the Colosseum, where your local expert helps you skip the long lines and step in.

 As you wander the first and second levels of the ancient amphitheater, the guide shares stories of gladiators and emperors.

-Next, see Rome’s oldest ruins at the Palatine Hill.
+Next, see Rome’s oldest ruins at Palatine Hill.

-From the Hill, you take in fascinating views of the next stop — the Roman Forum.
+From the Hill, you take fascinating views of the next stop — the Roman Forum.

 Kids three years and younger don’t need tickets.